 Questions about the Monterrosa shooting persist.
 Open Vallejo reported last year that investigators seized a private drone as part of the Monterrosa shooting investigation, and despite the city’s claim that the drone contained no recoverable information, new research by Open Vallejo suggests otherwise.

 “While police did recover a drone, the footage was corrupted and unreadable,” Chief Assistant City Attorney Randy Risner wrote on July 6, 2020 in response to an inquiry from Open Vallejo and the ACLU.
 “Police consulted recovery experts who also were unable to retrieve any information,” the letter said.
 In a July 27 follow-up letter, Risner said that after submitting the drone to a regional forensics laboratory, Vallejo police sent it to an unspecified federal agency.
 “VPD is seeking a second opinion to confirm that nothing is there,” Risner wrote.

 Open Vallejo obtained several of the corrupted files from the drone’s memory card last year.
-Using basic digital forensic techniques, this newsroom recovered evidence suggesting the drone recorded video approximately 90 minutes before Monterrosa was killed.
+Using basic digital forensic techniques, this newsroom recovered evidence suggesting the drone was recording video within 90 minutes of Monterrosa being killed.
 It is unclear what happened to the footage, or whether the drone was recording at the time of Monterossa’s death.

 ‘It’s been so long’